A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: A dual formulation for wavefield reconstruction inversion: WRI A dual formulation for wavefield reconstruction inversion: WRI ast

-For a general source $\bfb$, $J[\bmm,\bfb]$ is the Jacobian of the mapping $\bmm\mapsto\F\bfb$.
-The expression in equation~\eqref{eq:lagr_red_gradm} can be computed similarly to a conventional FWI gradient: (\emph{i}) compute $\bar{\bq}$ in equation~\eqref{eq:varproj} by backward propagation, (\emph{ii}) compute $\bar{\bu}$ in equation~\eqref{eq:varproj} by forward propagation, and (\emph{iii}) perform temporal cross-correlation of $\bar{\bq}$ and $\partial_{tt}\bar{\bu}$.
+The expression in equation~\eqref{eq:lagr_red_gradm} can be computed similarly to a conventional FWI gradient: (\emph{i}) compute $\bar{\bq}(\bmm)$ in equation~\eqref{eq:varproj} by backward propagation, (\emph{ii}) compute $\bar{\bu}(\bmm)$ in equation~\eqref{eq:varproj} by forward propagation, and (\emph{iii}) perform temporal cross-correlation of $\bar{\bq}(\bmm)$ and $\partial_{tt}\bar{\bu}(\bmm)$.
 The gradient with respect to $\by$ in equation~\eqref{eq:lagr_red_grady} corresponds to the data residual of the augmented wavefield in equation~\eqref{eq:varproj}, plus a relaxation term.

 The fundamental gain in solving WRI$\ast$ instead of WRI lies in the fact that the evaluation of the Lagrangian $\LWRId$ and its gradients only require solutions of a conventional wave equation, opening up the choice for time-domain solvers.
 The multipliers $\by$ can be stored in memory whenever $\bmm$ and $\by$ are jointly optimized.
 Alternatively, one might consider variable projection for $\by$.
 Both these approaches are computationally expensive, and in this paper we will rely on a simple approximation for $\by$, to be discussed in the next section.